ThielG/ThielG/README.md

 #### In english:

 * Hello there!
-I'm a graduate in Software Analysis and Development, deeply passionate about technology and coding.
+I'm graduate in Software Analysis and Development, deeply passionate about technology and coding.

 * Currently, my main focus lies in refining my skills in Python and Java, while also delving into the realms of HTML/CSS, JavaScript and Flutter.